grantmcdermott/grantmcdermott.github.io/_posts/2017-05-30-rstudio-server-compute-engine.md

 However, there's a slight wrinkle in cases where you want to share information between *multiple* users on the same VM.
 (Which may well be necessary on a big group project.)
 In particular, RStudio Server is only going to be able to look for files in each individual user's home directory (e.g. `/home/elvis`.)
 Similarly, by default on Linux, the *R* libraries that one user installs [won't necessarily](https://stackoverflow.com/a/44903158){:target="_blank"} be available to other users.

-The reason has to do with user permissions; since Elvis is not a "super user", RStudio Server doesn't know that he is allowed to access other users' files and packages in our VM, and vice versa.
+The reason has to do with user permissions; since Elvis is not an automatic "superuser", RStudio Server doesn't know that he is allowed to access other users' files and packages in our VM, and vice versa.
 Thankfully, there's a fairly easy workaround, involving standard Linux commands for adding [user and group](https://linuxjourney.com/lesson/users-and-groups){:target="_blank"} [privileges](https://linuxjourney.com/lesson/file-permissions){:target="_blank"}.
 I won't explain these in depth here, but here's an example solution that should cover most cases:

 #### Sharing files across users